w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 ### September 2025 update

 This update includes potential guidelines, requirements, and assertions that have progressed to Developing status.
+Those that are still Exploratory are available in the [Editor's Draft](https://w3c.github.io/wcag3/guidelines/).

 For review questions and how to comment, please see the section [About this draft@@](@@link).